harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 -- like this, you include a type signature before the implementation, even -- though the compiler can often figure it out itself.

--- We use a list comprehension to create the `(V2, Cell)` pairs of the grid, and -- pass this to M.fromList to get our `Map V2 Cell`, i.e. our `Grid`.
+-- We use a list comprehension to create the (V2, Cell) pairs of the grid, and -- pass this to M.fromList to get our Map V2 Cell, i.e. our Grid.
 -- Note that Haskell range sugar is inclusive, so [1 ..
 3] is [1, 2, 3].

--- The $ operator applies the function on the left of it (in this case `Grid`) to -- everything on the right; it's a common way of avoiding Lisp-style parenthesis -- overload. mkEmptyGrid :: Int -> Int -> Grid
+-- The $ operator applies the function on the left of it (in this case Grid) to -- everything on the right; it's a common way of avoiding Lisp-style parenthesis -- overload. mkEmptyGrid :: Int -> Int -> Grid